Out of hours crime solicitor - Call: 020 8660 3383

 Enforcement options should be carefully considered.
 Note that the Court will do nothing to enforce a judgment, it is up to the judgment creditor to decide how to enforce.
 Options include :-

-• Get the debtor to court to be examined about assets - As a precursor to commencing enforcement proceedings you can make an application to Court to call for the debtor to attend and answer questions on oath about their means.
-If the debtor does not comply they can be arrested.
+• Apply to the court for the debtor to be required to disclose finances under oath - if the debtor does not comply they can be arrested.
 If you are concerned that a debtor may attempt to conceal their assets this would not necessarily be the best option as it would alert them to your intention to enforce.

 • Charging order over property - if a debtor owns a property you could apply to the court for a charging order over the property and could, under certain circumstances, force a sale of the property.